ucsb-cs148-w24/project-pj13-medminder/README.md

 * install Node.js

 ## Dependencies (if running locally)
-run `npm install` to install all dependencies
+run `npm install` once in the medminder folder to install all dependencies

 ## Installation Steps (If running locally)
 1. Clone the repository
-2. Ensure Node.js is installed in your machine
+3. Ensure Node.js is installed in your machine
+4. run `cd medminder` to go into the medminder directory
-3. run `npm install` to install necessary dependencies
+5. run `npm install` to install necessary dependencies
-4. run `npm start` to run on local host
+6. run `npm start` to run on local host

 ## If not running locally:
 * App is deployed on this url: https://med--minder.web.app/